 Maritime Accidents in Michigan

 Michigan has a long maritime history, and the bottoms of the Great Lakes are littered with the tragic accidents that have occurred over the years.
 The Great Lakes are big enough to be as dangerous as any ocean in the right conditions, and many ships have sunk in these waters over the last few hundred years.

 The most tragic and infamous of these accidents occurred in 1975 when the SS Edmund Fitzgerald sank in Lake Superior.
-All 29 workers on board the ship drowned and it was the single worst accident in the maritime history of Lake Superior.
+All 29 workers on board the ship drowned, and it was the single worst accident in the maritime history of Lake Superior.

 The worker, 62 years old, was spotting for a forklift driver.
 The driver lost sight of the victim and ran him over with the forklift.
-This is an illustration of just how important communication is in these busy terminals.
-Without it such tragic accidents become more common.
+This illustrates just how important communication is in these busy terminals.
+Without it, such tragic accidents become more common.

 Legal Rights and Resources

-Facing a big employer in a battle for compensation isn’t always straightforward or easy.
+Facing a big employer in a battle for compensation isn’t always straightforward.
 The laws are there to protect you, but they can be confusing.
 Your employer’s insurer may try to get you to sign away your rights or to accept less than you deserve.